Hudson Line (Metro-North): Putnam and Dutchess counties

 North of Peekskill the river narrows as the Hudson Highlands begin.
 Dunderberg and Bear mountains can be seen across the river.
 The train passes through two short tunnels, one under the Bear Mountain Bridge abutment.
 Putnam County's first station, Manitou, serves a small hamlet.
 Just north of Garrison, there is another tunnel and then a view of the stone buildings of West Point; the riverside village of Cold Spring is the next stop, last in the county.

 The Dutchess County line is crossed in a pair of 842 ft tunnels under Breakneck Ridge at Breakneck Point; across the river Storm King Mountain is seen.
 The Breakneck Ridge flag stop marks the end of the Highlands as the river once again broadens around Newburgh Bay.
 Shortly after leaving Beacon the train passes under the Newburgh-Beacon Bridge.

 Just upriver is New Hamburg, a hamlet of the Town of Poughkeepsie and a station closed in the NYCRR days but eventually reopened.
 There is a stretch of 7.5 mi between the New Hamburg and Poughkeepsie stations.
 North of Poughkeepsie, the tracks continue north toward Albany.

 Rolling stock

-Electric service between Grand Central and Croton–Harmon uses the standard M3A and M7A multiple units also seen on the Harlem Line.
+Electric service between Grand Central and Croton–Harmon uses M7A units (the same as the Harlem Line).
 Diesel trains are headed by Genesis P32AC-DMs or Siemens SC-42DMs pulling Shoreliner cars with a cab car at the south end.
-The P32AC-DMs are Dual-Mode locomotives, so they can run off third-rail through the Park Avenue Tunnel.
+Both types of locomotives are dual-mode, but the SC-42DMs can run off of third rail through the entirety of electric territory, while the P32AC-DMs only run off third-rail in the Park Avenue Tunnel.